The seasonality of Cortina

 September brings a return to tranquility.
 As the month progresses the tourists are less and less, but usually most of the accommodation facilities are still open, at least until the reopening of the schools.
 As in the case of June, this is a beautiful month for mountain lovers, as it allows them to live it peacefully, without the confusion of the previous months.

-Towards the end of the month, generally, there is the Cortina Delicious Festival.
+Towards the end of the month, generally, there is the Delicious Trail Dolomites .
 It is a trail-running race with some "pit-stops" consisting of traditional Ampezzo dishes and snacks in all the mountain lodges involved.

 The great thing is that it's not a race for only athletes.
 There are also many participants that don't want to make any record, but who just want to walk, eat and drink a few glasses in an amazing landscape.